RolfCloud42/AzureMCTHelper/README.md

 ## Installation of the Azure MCT Helper

 Place the script and its subfolders in any folder on your system.
 Make sure that the execution of PowerShell scripts is allowed for the account you are using.
-There are no administrative rights needed to run the script, although the installation of the Azure PowerShell module is required.
+There are no administrative rights needed to run the script, although the installation of the Azure Az PowerShell module is required.
 The script will not work as intended without it.
 Optionally the installation of the Azure CLI module is required in case the unit contains shell files.
+Installation instructions for the Azure CLI can be found at the end of this document.

+To install the Azure Az PowerShell module follow the instructions provided by Microsoft here: [https://docs.microsoft.com/powershell/azure/install-az-ps?view=azps-7.2.0](https://docs.microsoft.com/powershell/azure/install-az-ps?view=azps-7.2.0)

 ### Initial configuration